davidzk3/prediction-market-ops-playbook/monitoring/alerts-and-thresholds.md

-\# Monitoring: Alerts and Thresholds
+# Monitoring: Alerts and Thresholds

-\## Purpose
+## Purpose

-This document defines the \*\*alerting framework\*\* used to detect, classify, and respond to operational risks in an orderbook-based prediction market.
+This document defines the **alerting framework** used to detect, classify, and respond to operational risks in an orderbook-based prediction market.

 Alerts exist to:

-\- Surface risks early
+- Surface risks early

-\- Enable fast, proportionate responses
+- Enable fast, proportionate responses

-\- Prevent escalation into market failure
+- Prevent escalation into market failure

-Alerts should be \*\*actionable\*\*, not noisy.
+Alerts should be **actionable**, not noisy.

----

-\## Alert Design Principles

-\- Every alert must map to a clear action

-\- Severity must reflect real user impact

-\- False positives are operational debt

-\- Silent failures are unacceptable